-- Monitor the academy's compliance with statutory requirements and ensure that any weaknesses identified through Anglian Learning audits or peer reviews are rectified without delay; - Ensure an annual report is made to the Governing Body and Anglian Learning trust, and copied to the Education Child Protection Service; - Ensure that this policy is annually reviewed, updated, and copied to the Education Child Protection Service.
-That the policy is shared with staff and published on the academy's website; - Ensure that children's exposure to potential risks while using the internet is limited by having in place age-appropriate filtering and monitoring systems; - Ensure children's wishes and feelings are taken into account where there are safeguarding concerns; - Ensure that they have due regard to their public sector equality duty to cover the 'protective characteristics.'
-Equality Act 2010 - 6.2 Use of academy premises for non-academy activities - 6.2.1.
-If the LGB and Anglian Learning trust provides extended school facilities or before or after school activities directly under the supervision or management of academy's staff, the academy's arrangements for safeguarding as written in this policy shall apply.
-Reference will be made to the DfE guidance Keeping children safe in out-of-school settings. - 6.2.2.
-If an allegation is made relating to an incident that happened when an individual or organisation was using academy premises for non-school activities, we will follow the safeguarding policies and procedure as written in this policy. - 6.2.3.
-Where services or activities are provided separately by another body the LGB/Anglian Learning trust will seek assurance that the body concerned has appropriate policies and procedures in place for safeguarding children and child protection and there are adequate arrangements to liaise with the academy on these matters where appropriate.
+7.1 If the LGB and Anglian Learning trust provides extended school facilities or before or after school activities directly under the supervision or management of academy's staff, the academy's arrangements for safeguarding as written in

+- this policy shall apply.
+Reference will be made to the DfE guidance Keeping children safe in out-of-school settings. - 7.2 If an allegation is made relating to an incident that happened when an individual or organisation was using academy premises for non-school activities, we will follow the safeguarding policies and procedure as written in this policy. - 7.3 Where services or activities are provided separately by another body the LGB/Anglian Learning trust will seek assurance that the body concerned has appropriate policies and procedures in place for safeguarding children and child protection and there are adequate arrangements to liaise with the academy on these matters where appropriate.

-Policy adopted by the Local Governing Body on 12 September 2023
+Policy adopted by the Local Governing Body on INSERT DATE

-Review: Summer 2024
+Review: Summer 2025

-Signed by the Principal Chris Tooley
+Signed by the Principal

-CEO Anglian Learning Jon Culpin
+CEO Anglian Learning

-Chair of Governors Paul Bullen-Smith Nicky Odgers
+Chair of Governors

-Designated Safeguarding Lead Karim Marsaoui
+Designated Safeguarding Lead